No products in the cart.

 The term Molle and PALS are used interchangeably similar to how all extremely tough tape is called “Duck Tape”, while duck tape is actually a brand of tape.

 This system was developed in 1997 and became widely adopted during the global war on terror in the early 2000s.

-Most rifle range bags will have some type of PALS system on it for you to attache IFAK’s or other compatible attachments.
+Most rifle range bags will have some type of PALS system on them for you to attach IFAK’s or other compatible attachments.

 The other is outside facing pockets with 1″ plastic buckles.
 While buckles aren’t by themselves tactical, you throw on a box-x stitch and some webbing you know that’s not built for non-tactical applications.